 (b).
-In his epistle to the Galatians Paul divides up the dealings of God into the period before Christ, and after Christ.
-The period before the birth of Christ is the period of childhood and immaturity.
-It is the period of elementary education and preparation.
-In the fulness of time Christ came and with him comes the full revelation with its maturity of doctrine and Christian living.
-The Old Testament was a period of learning the alphabet, of carnal ordinances and elementary teaching.
+In his Epistle to the Galatians Paul divides up the dealings of God into the period before Christ and after Christ.
+The period before Christ is designated as a period of childhood, tutelage, immaturity, "grammar school education."
+In the fulness of time Christ came and with him comes the full revelation with its maturity of doctrine and morality.
+The Old Testament was a period of learning the theological alphabet, of carnal ordinances and elementary teaching.
 In Christ the fulness of revelation comes, and God's sons are reckoned as mature heirs.

 (c).
-Exceptionally clear in relation to this point under discussion is the teaching of Hebrews 1 :1-2.
-We are told that God has two great revelations, one of which was given through prophets to Israel, and the other through a Son to the church.
+Exceptionally clear in relation to this point under discussion is Hebrews 1: 1-2.
+We are told that God has two great revelations, one of which was given through prophets to Israel, and the other through a Son to the Church.
 Three adverbs commence the book of Hebrews (in the Greek text) and they each describe part of the manner in which God spoke through the prophets to Israel.
 First, the Old Testament was uneven in its progress through time.
 The revelations came sporadically.
 The method of revelation greatly varied.
-We have such a diversity as the law written with the finger of God, and Balaam rebuked by the voice of his ass.
+We have such a diversity as the law written with the finger of God, and Balaam rebuked by the voice of his animal.
 The period of this revelation is the ancient times (palai), that is to say, the time of man's theological infancy and youth.
-In contrast to the first verse is the second which asserts that God has spoken his final word through his Son.
-God spoke clearly, directly, and conclusively through the highest possible organ of divine revelation, his Son, and so brought into existence his full revelation, the New Testament.
+In contrast to the first verse is the second which asserts that God has spoken his final word through His Son.
+God spoke clearly, directly, and conclusively through the highest possible organ of divine revelation, His Son, and so brought into existence his full revelation, the New Testament.